aboulle/RaDMaX/README.md

 3. In a terminal, run the Radmax.py file with `python Radmax.py`.

 ## Development environment
-The RaDMaX program has been developed on MS Windows using python 2.7.10, Matplotlib 1.4.3 and 1.5.0 and WxPython 3.0.2.0.
+The RaDMaX program has been developed on MS Windows using python 2.7.11, Matplotlib 1.5.1 and WxPython 3.0.2.0.
 It has been tested on several GNU/Linux distributions including Debian 8 and Kubuntu 15.04, using python 2.7.9, Matplotlib 1.4.2 and WxPython 3.0.1.1.
 It also has been tested on a MacMini running OSX Yosemite 10.10.5 with python 2.7.10, Matplotlib 1.5.0 and WxPython 3.0.2.0.